These classes will be offered in the upcoming Summer 2025 and Fall 2025 semesters. Check MavLINK for enrollment appointments and to enroll.

 Instructor: Joseph Price

-CACT 8530: Personnel Psychology and Leadership
+CACT 8520: Positive Org Psychology and Leadership

 This course supports the Organizational Science and Leadership concentration in the MA in Critical and Creative Thinking.
 By permission number only.
 Please contact the MA CCT office (Tim) for permission number and eligibility.

 For more information on any of the concentrations in the MA CCT, or to view course listings and course descriptions, please see the Graduate Catalog.
-For questions about enrollment or registration, please contact Mr. Tim Kniseley.
+For questions about enrollment or registration, please contact Tim Kniseley.